Cheshire Antiques Consultant

 - Some wear, various foxing on the back, scuffs to the frame commensurate with usage & age.

-- Checkout our other exciting listings available see our online shop gallery, happy shopping.
+- Checkout our other exciting Fine Arts, antiques & collectibles available in our gallery.

 50.5 cm High